SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Introduction

-VAEs can be implemented using a variety of processing strategies documented in literature, including Multilayer Perceptrons (MLP) \cite{noriega2005multilayer} and Recurrent Neural Networks (RNN) \cite{medsker2001recurrent}.
-Convolutional Neural Networks (CNNs), widely utilized for processing time series data \cite{zhao2017convolutional,cui2016multi,borovykh2017conditional,koprinska2018convolutional,zheng2014time}, operate through a series of trainable filters.
+VAEs can be implemented using a variety of processing strategies documented in the literature, including multilayer perceptrons (MLP) \cite{noriega2005multilayer} and recurrent neural networks (RNN) \cite{medsker2001recurrent}.
+Convolutional neural networks (CNNs), widely utilized for processing time series data \cite{zhao2017convolutional,cui2016multi,borovykh2017conditional,koprinska2018convolutional,zheng2014time}, operate through a series of trainable filters.
 These filters are inspired by the biological mechanisms of visual perception, enabling the recognition of informative patterns from the input data \cite{lindsay2021convolutional}.
 In the field of speaker recognition, Ravanelli and Bengio introduced \textit{SincNet} \cite{ravanelli2018speaker}, a CNN whose filters are structured as a learnable array of parametrized sinc functions that are designed to operate as bandpass filters.

-Numerous ML methods have been applied to detect epileptic seizures, with the aim of not only mitigate risks for patients but also enhance their ability to seek timely assistance and reduce the likelihood of injury \cite{georgis2023supervised,humairani2022wavelet,ahmad2017mallat,boonyakitanont2020review}.
-Although the physiological activity involved in epilepsy is inherently multiclass, many studies, such as \cite{shoeb2009application,shoeb2010application}, approach seizure detection as a binary supervised classification problem.
-In this framework, the two classes to be identified are \textit{seizure activity} (ictal) and \textit{non-seizure activity} (interictal).
-This reduction to two classes is due to the challenges and impracticalities associated with an expert's ability to identify and label transitional states between ictal and interictal states.
-Conversely, having an expert categorize brain electrical activity into seizure and non-seizure aligns with standard clinical protocols \cite{shoeb2010application}.
+Numerous ML methods have been applied to detect epileptic seizures, with the aim of not only mitigating risks for patients but also enhancing their ability to seek timely assistance and reduce the likelihood of injury \cite{georgis2023supervised,humairani2022wavelet,ahmad2017mallat,boonyakitanont2020review}.
+Although the physiological activity involved in epilepsy is inherently multi-class, according to the four brain activity states introduced above, many studies, such as \cite{shoeb2009application,shoeb2010application}, approach seizure detection as a binary supervised classification problem, where the two classes to be identified are \textit{seizure activity} (ictal) and \textit{non-seizure activity} (interictal).
+This reduction to two classes is due to the challenges and impracticalities associated with an expert's ability to identify and label transitional states between ictal and interictal states, whereas an expert can categorize brain electrical activity as seizure or non-seizure, adhering to current standard clinical protocols \cite{shoeb2010application}.
+Furthermore, epilepsy detection could significantly benefit from a semi-supervised learning approach, especially given the scarcity of seizure data in contrast to the abundance of non-seizure data.
+For a patient known to suffer from epilepsy, data collected during non-seizure states can be easily obtained and can provide a substantial foundation for building a ML model capable of accurately detecting seizures when they occur.